CSCI 4907/6545 Software Security

 Upon completion of this course, student are expected to:

-For a more detailed outline of the topics covered in this course, see the syllabus and the schedule.
+For a more detailed outline of the topics of this course, see the syllabus and the schedule.

-Grading is based on programming assignments, writing summaries and answering questions about readings, and a students-led discussion of a research paper (group work).
+Grading is based on solving machine problems, writing summaries and answering questions about readings, and a students-led discussion of a research paper (group work).
 In addition, class participation is valued, particularly asking questions in class and office hours.
 There will be no exams.

 Paper Discussion 10%